hyphanet/plugin-WebOfTrust/STYLE.md

 ## Documentation

+- Stuff which **MUST** be fixed before a release (or at least reviewed for whether postponing it until the next release is OK) is marked and explained with `FIXME: ...` in the code if that is easier than filing a bugtracker entry which explains it.
+  Stuff which needs not be fixed before a release but would be good to fix someday is documented with `TODO: ...`.
+  FIXMEs and TODOs may be suffixed with `Bug:`, `Code quality:`, `Performance:`, `Usability:` such as e.g. `FIXME: Bug: ...` to ease locating work which affects a particular of those categories.
+  Multiple such prefixes may be concatenated.

 - WoT's source code contains very much documentation.
 That shall stay as is.
   Hence please do not commit undocumented code.
   You should not add trivial documentation such as documenting getters which return trivial